scholarslab/praxis/exercises/programming2/index.md

 # Smallest Number

-Write a program that evaluates two numbers and returns the smallest.
+Write a method that evaluates two numbers and returns the smallest.
 If the numbers are the same, it should return a message stating so.

 {% highlight ruby %}